Svaha: The Sixth Finger: Plot

 Lee Geum-hwa and her twin sister are born in 1999.
 Geum-hwa's sister fed on her leg in utero and Geum-hwa is born with a deformed leg.
 The sister, who is severely deformed and referred to as "the thing", was not expected to survive, and her birth is not registered.
 Their mother dies shortly after and their father commits suicide soon after that.
 In the present day, Geum-hwa now lives in a remote village with her grandparents, who had recently moved there and raise dogs for a living.
 The sister, who has survived, is kept hidden from the public eye, locked up in a shed in the backyard.
 Some of the locals with the help of a mudang investigate the farm because the local livestock had been acting up.
 When they investigate the shed at night, snakes crawl out of it and bite them.

-Meanwhile, Pastor Park Woong-jae, a Protestant minister whose work involves the investigation and sensationalized exposure of cults and frauds (in order to generate publicity and donations) rather than leading a congregation, has been hired to investigate a mysterious group called Dongbanggyo or "Deer Mountain Sect" that has been operating in Gangwon-do.
+Meanwhile, Pastor Park Ung-jae, a Protestant minister whose work involves the investigation and sensationalized exposure of cults and frauds (in order to generate publicity and donations) rather than leading a congregation, has been hired to investigate a mysterious group called Dongbanggyo or "Deer Mountain Sect" that has been operating in Gangwon-do.
 He has already sent his assistant Joseph to infiltrate the group, but Joseph has been unable to find anything useful; they meet up at a convenience store near a Dongbanggyo branch in Taebaek that Joseph has infiltrated to discuss what Joseph has found.
-Joseph hasn't noticed anything unusual about the group, which to him appears to be an esoteric Buddhist sect with no apparent funding difficulties, but instead of worshipping the Buddha or a Buddhist saint as might be expected, practitioners at both locations (Taebaek and Jeongseon) Joseph has visited worship generals.
+Joseph hasn't noticed anything unusual about the group, which to him appears to be an esoteric Buddhist sect with no apparent funding difficulties, but instead of worshipping the Buddha or a bodhisattva as might be expected, practitioners at both locations (Taebaek and Jeongseon) Joseph has visited worship "Generals".
 Elsewhere in Gangwon-do, the police investigate the body of a girl found entombed in concrete.
 A police investigator, Chief Hwang, assesses that the girl was recently murdered and that she was young, probably a middle-schooler at best.

 Pastor Park meets with several high-ranking Buddhist monks to discuss his investigation of the Dongbanggyo sect.
 While the monks are initially skeptical of Pastor Park's suspicion of the sect Monk Hae-an, a hubae of Pastor Park, suggests that being proactive is not a bad policy; after the meeting, Hae-an asks Park for his dossier on Dongbanggyo, in particular a copy of their scripture.
-If it is determined that Dongbanggyo is using an unapproved/non-canon Buddhist scripture or interpretation thereof, then Buddhist leadership have a justification to take action.
+If it is determined that Dongbanggyo is using an unapproved/non-canon Buddhist scripture or interpretation thereof, then Buddhist leadership have grounds to take action against the group.